(last updated 6 May 2018)

 Richard Hickmott (1881-1910).
 Born at Charlton in Victoria in 1881 Richard, who was then working as a miner, married Caroline Morris (1883-1932) at Kookynie in Western Australia on 29 November 1904.
 Caroline, pictured below on the left, was Adelaide-born.
 Her parents were Joseph Morris (1819-1920) and his second wife, the widow Jane Constance Terry nee Johnson (1848-1925) who he married in Adelaide in 1883.
 Jane had been previously married to Edward Terry and had three children we know of with him - Elizabeth Frances, Jane and William Ernest Terry - before Edward's death in Adelaide in 1882.
 Joseph Morris, who lived for over 100 years, hailed from Birmingham in England.
 He sailed to Australia on the Carrier Dove at the time of the early Victorian gold rushes.
 After spending time at the Charlotte's Plains (Maryborough) diggings he tried his luck in New Zealand before returning to Australia and working on a number of pastoral properties along the Darling River in NSW.
 He married Eleanor (Ellen or Helen) Johnston in Victoria in 1860.
 Their first son, Robert Morris who would marry Helen Scott at Mount Gambier in 1889, was born in Victoria in 1861.
 The remainder of their known children - Joseph, Elizabeth, Helen, James Addison, Annie, Maria Titly and William Morris - were all born in Adelaide where Joseph worked as a cab proprietor and horse dealer and clipper.
 He remained sprightly and in good health to the end due in no small part to walking regularly, steadfastly declining to travel in the new fangled motor cars and enjoying an occasional 'good cigar'.

 The 1910 electoral roll shows Richard and Caroline living at Leonora in Western Australia where Richard was working as a woodcutter.
 As the following death notice published in the 3 December 1910 edition of the Western Mail indicates, Richard died the same year: 'HICKMOTT - On November 24, at Leonora, Richard dearly beloved brother of Will Hickmott, Barton's Mill, Pickering Brook, aged 29 years'.
 The following funeral notice was published in the Kalgoorlie Western Argus on 13 December 1910: 'LEONORA.
 5 December.
 The funeral of the late Richard Hickmott took place on Saturday morning, when there was a large attendance of mourners and friends of the deceased.
 Prominent amongst the mourners were a number of members of the Independent Order of Oddfellows Lodge (of which the deceased was a member) and the employees of the Gwalia woodline, where until his recent illness the late Mr Hickmott had been foreman...floral tributes were sent by Mr E. H. Lugar, Mr and Mrs Davis (brother-in-law and sister of deceased)...Mrs R. Hickmott, Mr and Mrs J. F. Hickmott...Mr J.H.
 Hickmott and others.
 The deceased had been a resident of the northern fields for many years and leaves a widow and one child'.
-Richard was buried in the Methodist section of the Leonora Cemetery (his brother, James, was buried with him the following year - see the photo on the right).
+Richard was buried in the Methodist section of the Leonora Cemetery.
+As described above, his brother, James, was buried with him the following year.
+As shown in the photo on the right, the boys' grave and gravestone subsequently fell into disrepair.
+Earlier this year Richard's grandson, Graeme Hickmott, had both restored (click here to see photos of the result).

 Caroline re-married in 1913, to a George David Crossley, who died in an accident the following year.
 A report in the Kalgoorlie Miner in March 1914 showed that both Caroline and her mother-in-law, Margaret Crossley, successfully took George's employers to Court to seek redress under the terms of the Workers Compensation Act: